-Bridel has contributed to American Theatre magazine and The Soul of the American Actor periodicals, and he is the Founding and Artistic Director of The Clown School in Los Angeles, the only studio in the city devoted exclusively to the study and practice of clowning, officially partnered with Improv First in Beijing and the Stanislavsky Institute in Brazil.
-Bridel is also an Associate Director of the multi-award winning theatre company Four Clowns.
+Bridel has contributed to American Theatre magazine and he is the Founding and Artistic Director of The Clown School in Los Angeles, the only studio in the city devoted exclusively to the study and practice of clowning, officially partnered with Improv First in Beijing and the Stanislavsky Institute in Brazil.

 “Bridel is the real thing, one of the most inventive, scholarly, and vastly challenging voices on the current theatrical scene.”